- Last updated on: 18 mins read

 This attribute defines the brand name of a product.
 If you are selling retail goods, then you may provide the original brand name of the product.
 If you are the manufacturer yourself, then you may include your company name as the brand name.

-The product brand is not mandatory to submit, but we recommend you to use it to appear more credible to prospects.
+The product brand is not mandatory to submit, but we recommend you use it to appear more credible to prospects.

 Custom Attribute Name